Day 3 Recap: Top-ranked teams advance with one exception - Caledonia Courier

-Day 3 of the All Native Basketball Tournament on Feb.
-13 saw all but two of the top-ranked teams in action, with only one of those failing to advance in the winners bracket.
+Day 4 of the All Native Basketball Tournament in Prince Rupert on Feb.
+14 saw the remainder of the top-ranked teams get into the action and the first eliminations of the eight-day competition.

-Nuxalk (Bella Coola), ranked third in the Intermediate Division, came up against a hot Gitxsan (Hazelton) squad, who the day before had crushed Gitxaala (Kitkatla) 87-65.
-Nuxalk would not fare any better as Gitxsan put up 78 points while holding the third-ranked team to just 49.
+By virtue of having the 8 a.m. draw on Tuesday, it was the Gitxaala Masters who had the dubious distinction of being the first team to lose two games and thus bow out of the tournament.

-Nuxalk did get out to an early lead in the 9:30 draw Monday morning, but the Gitxsan Intermediates went on a 24-point unanswered run late in the first quarter and early in the second to establish what would end up being an insurmountable lead.
+Skidegate, who had been relegated to the elimination bracket on Sunday by Haisla (Kitamaat), took control from the opening jump, putting up eight unanswered points early in the first quarter and steadily building the lead to 28-8 by the end of the frame.

 WOMEN’S DIVISION